 This version of play can also be used if you’re playing with four or six squares.

 If you’re playing in teams, you can rotate positions if you’d like, but to decide a winner, give yourself a time limit and keep track of the score.

-We’d love to hear how you play the game, so if you have a version that you like, post your house rules here.
+We’d love to hear how you play the game, so if you have a version that you like, let us know!

-Another amazing thing about nine square is that people of any athletic ability and skill level can play.
-Whether you’re a 7-year old that’s still learning coordination, or a college volleyball athlete, you can enjoy nine square.
+Another amazing thing about 9 Square is that people of any athletic ability and skill level can play.
+Whether you’re a 7-year old still learning coordination, or a college volleyball athlete, you can enjoy 9 Square.

 This is also a great game for beginning volleyball players.
-It can be used to help new players develop fundamental coordination and skills to start playing volleyball.
+It can be used to help new players develop fundamental coordination and skills to start playing.

 This is a perfect community-building game.
-Whether that community is a family, coworkers, or group of friends, it’s a fun game.
+Whether that community is a family, coworkers, or group of friends, it is fun for everyone.

 You don’t have to be athletic to have fun.
-You don’t have to be tall to have fun.
 You can be terrible at volleyball and still have fun.
-You can have fun if you’re a 6-year-old kid or a 60-year-old adult. nine square truly is for everybody.
+You can have fun if you’re 6 or 60.
+9 square truly is for everybody.